EXPLORING CANCER AND THE MICROBIOME

 OUR RESEARCH

-There are multitudes of microbes that live in and on the the human body.
-We're interested in exploring what changes we see in these communities that are associated with human cancer.
+There are multitudes of microbes that live in and on the human body.
+We're interested in exploring what changes we see in these communities that are associated with human cancers.
+Human cancers are incredibly varied, as is the human microbiome.
+Researchers in the lab are working on wide-ranging projects including evaluations of skin cancers, breast cancers, and colorectal cancers.

 MEET THE LAB